toptensoftware/codeonly/readme.md

 }
 ```

-or, use a string property key
+or, use a string property key:

 ```js
 // <div style="text-align: center" >